Open House Tips & Open House Checklist

 Anticipating this need is a great logistical way to help buyers visualize the home as their own.

 Remember that you aren’t just selling your home, you are selling the idea of what it would be like to live in the home.
 Because of that, a pleasant ambiance is essential.
 Make sure to have adequate lighting, but nothing that’s too bright.
-You can have the most beautiful home interior in the world.
+You can have the most beautiful mobile home interior in the world.
 However, it won’t mean a thing if the lighting is bad.
 With that in mind, use the season to your advantage.
 Open window treatments for natural light if you can.

 Music is a great way to give the space some energy, while also allowing guests to roam around without feeling like they are being overheard.
 Keep the tunes at a low volume.
 You shouldn’t have to raise your voice to be heard over the music.
 Since everyone has their own preferences, it’s best to stick to music that is upbeat and within a central genre.
 For instance, jazz standards or ’60s pop are great choices.